Raymond Herbert Stetson

-Raymond Herbert Stetson (died 4 December 1950) was an American speech scientist at Oberlin College.
+Raymond Herbert Stetson (March 1, 1872 – December 4, 1950) was an American speech scientist at Oberlin College.
 In 1928 he published an influential book called Motor Phonetics: A Study of Speech Movements in Action.
 He is the one who developed the chest pulses theory in the study of English syllables; the number of syllables is determined in the number of chest pulses.

+Biography

+Raymond Herbert Stetson was born in North Ridgeville, Ohio on March 1, 1872.
 He graduated from Harvard University and Oberlin College.

+He died in Oberlin, Ohio on December 4, 1950.